mk-fg/fgtk/README.md

 ##### openssl-fingerprint

-Do `openssl s_client -connect somesite | openssl x509 -fingerprint -noout -sha1`, only openssl cli tool doesn't seem to have an easy way to do it without injecting awk between these.
+Do `openssl s_client -connect somesite </dev/null | openssl x509 -fingerprint
+-noout -sha1` in a nicer way - openssl cli tool doesn't seem to have that.

+Also can be passed socks proxy IP:PORT to use socat and pipe openssl connection through it - for example, to get fingerprint over Tor (with `SocksAddress localhost:1080`) link:

+	% openssl-fingerprint google.com localhost:1080
+	SHA1 Fingerprint=A8:7A:93:13:23:2E:97:4A:08:83:DD:09:C4:5F:37:D5:B7:4E:E2:D4

 ### Desktop